mongoose-os-libs/fingerprint/README.md

 *   `MGOS_FINGERPRINT_EV_STATE_ENROLL2`: when _enroll mode_ is processing the second (of two)
     fingerprint images.
 *   `MGOS_FINGERPRINT_EV_ENROLL_OK`: when _enroll mode_ successfully stored a fingerprint
     model in the flash database.
+The stored fingerprint ID is packed into `*ev_data`, the lower 16 bits are the `finger_id`.
 *   `MGOS_FINGERPRINT_EV_ENROLL_ERROR`: when _enroll mode_ failed to process or store a
     fingerprint model.